fullfatthings/websocket-rails/README.md

 ## About this fork

-Official gem version is not compatibile with redis 4.x.
+The official gem version is not compatibile with redis 4.x.
 This fork has been created to allow using websocket-rails with more recent version of redis gem.

+## Original README below

 If you haven't done so yet, check out the [Project